Zeioth/latencyflex2-installer/README.md

 git clone git@github.com:Zeioth/LatencyFlex2-installer.git && cd ./LatencyFlex2-installer
 chmod +x ./install.sh && ./install.sh
 ```
-If you want to do it manually, follow [this guide](https://lfx2.ishitatsuy.uk/shim/building.html) instead.
+Building from the sources is slower, but ensures you are getting the latest version.
+If you prefer to do it manually, follow [this guide](https://lfx2.ishitatsuy.uk/shim/building.html) instead.

 #### Why not making an AUR package?
 I wanted to create an AUR installer so people could use LatencyFlex2 even